By Vineeth Polisetti, Director · Published 2026-04-28 · 8 min read

 Holographic security features.
 Premium Castrol drums carry holographic logos that shift when viewed at an angle.
 Counterfeit holograms exist but are usually flat or off-colour.

 Batch number traceability.
-Note the batch number from the drum and ask your authorized distributor to verify it against Castrol's traceability system.
+Note the batch number from the drum and ask your authorised distributor to verify it against Castrol's traceability system.
 Genuine batch numbers can be confirmed within a day.
 Counterfeit numbers come back as not on file.

 What to do if a drum looks suspect

 Don't open it.
 Don't use it.
 Quarantine it physically (separate area, marked clearly).
 Photograph the label, drum top, bung area and any holograms.
 Note batch number, supplier, invoice details.
-Report to your authorized distributor — we (Vasundhara Specialities) will trigger Castrol India's verification process and replace the product if confirmed counterfeit, at no cost to you.
+Report to your authorised distributor — we (Vasundhara Specialities) will trigger Castrol India's verification process and replace the product if confirmed counterfeit, at no cost to you.

 Equally important: trace how the drum entered your premises.
 If it came through your normal distributor channel, the issue is upstream.
 If it came through an unauthorised "cheaper supplier", that's a procurement red flag — the route is the source.
 Most authentic-looking counterfeit Castrol drums in India enter the market through unauthorised parallel-imports of trade samples, refilled used drums, or outright fakes from clandestine fillers.